Home

 • Good at responding quickly to deal with challenges

-• Take a hands off approach to others in their team
+• Take a hands off approach to others in your team

-• Expect others to just get on as they do
+• Expect others to just get on as you do

 • Will set clear standards and principles to guide others but will not monitor others closely